Informatik-Projekt-Kurs/documentation/README.md

 # MeetMate Documentation

-This is the documentation repository that is automatically deployed to this url: https://informatik-projekt-kurs.github.io/documentation/
+This is the documentation repository that is automatically deployed to this url: https://documentation.meetmate.dev

-@InckcrafterTV will be working here mostly
+Everyone will be working here